oplS17projects/Octo-Weather-5000/README.md

 After the weather object has been constructed, main will call an output function which will present the information to the user using a graphical user interface, calling on the weather object for its share of the work.

-For the five day forecast, another object must be built, as the information from the API varies depending on weather we request current weather or a forecast.
+For the five day forecast, another object must be built, as the information from the API varies depending on weather we request, current weather or a forecast.
 A Forecast object is then built by creating mutliple weather objects using recursion, and is then displayed appropriately as a five day forecast.

 ## Schedule